Dutch adventurer reaches South Pole on tractor

 “It feels quite magical really, to have made this happen and arrived here!”

-Driving the huge red Massey Ferguson tractor over the rugged, icy landscape at an average speed of about 10 kilometres an hour was "like rodeo riding".
+Driving the huge red Massey Ferguson tractor over the rugged, icy landscape at an average speed of about 10 kilometres (six miles) an hour was “like rodeo riding”.

-Ossevoort said the worst part of the trip was "the day that I was driving for hours and hours and couldn't go faster than between 0.5 and five kilometres per hour".
+Ossevoort said the worst part of the trip was “the day that I was driving for hours and hours and could not go faster than between 0.5 and five kilometres (three miles) per hour”.

 “I really was worried then that the expedition could come to a halt if conditions would get just a little bit worse.”